sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 To view the absolute pathname of a directory, ``cd`` to that directory first, then type ``pwd``.

 ## Wildcard
+It is useful for running a command for multiple files.

 To list files in the current directory beginning with **bio...**, type ``ls bio*`` .

 To list files in the current directory ending with **...logy**, type ``ls *logy``.